Collaborative Master of Social Work

 You must have a Bachelor of Social Work from a school accredited by the Council on Social Work Education to apply for this program.

 To apply, visit the UTA School of Social Work website and follow the outlined admission instructions.
 Once you have been accepted to the UTA program, you will need to apply for graduate admission to ASU at no additional cost.
-To apply for ASU graduate admission, visit the College of Graduate Studies in the Mayer Administration Building, Room 109.
+To apply for ASU graduate admission, visit the College of Graduate Studies and Research in the Mayer Administration Building, Room 109.

 Any financial aid should be awarded through UTA as your tuition and fees payments will be made to UTA.

 ASU Face to Face UTA Online 1st year Fall Advanced Micro Practice 6325 Direct Practice in Mental Health 6336 6 Spring Brain and Behavior 6389 Research and Evaluation 6324 6 Summer Social Policy and Mental Health 6319 3 Total 15 2nd Year Fall Seminar in Gender Issues 6310

 Intimate Partner Violence 6343

 9 Spring Applied Social Work Practice I 6451